-Maestro Scott Gregg is currently the Music Director and Principal Conductor of the First Coast Youth Orchestras (FCYO), a 300-member youth orchestra program under the auspices of the First Coast Community Music School (FCCMS).
+Maestro Scott Gregg is currently the Music Director and Principal Conductor of the First Coast Youth Orchestras (FCYO), a program under the auspices of the First Coast Community Music School (FCCMS).
 In 2006, Mr. Gregg helped found FCCMS to assist hundreds of Jacksonville area music students access top-notch music education and in 2014, he became that school’s Artistic and Executive Director.
 In addition, Maestro Gregg currently serves as the 10th Music Director of the Saint Augustine Orchestra – a semi-professional orchestra in the nation’s oldest city.
 Mr. Gregg was a member the class of 2007 for Leadership Jacksonville – a philanthropic, service and volunteer organization – and served on the Mayor’s youth education task force.

 Prior to his current appointments, Mr. Gregg had for 22 years held the Winston Family Endowed Chair as Music Director and Principal Conductor of the Jacksonville Symphony Youth Orchestras, guiding that organization’s growth from a 60-member group to an artistically robust arts education program with more than 300 participants.
 Mr. Gregg was also the Music Director for Education of the Jacksonville Symphony – planning the Symphony’s entire educational programs and conducting hundreds of performances for students and adults alike, as well as guest conducting the Jacksonville Symphony countless times since 1995.